omprakash1729/PRODIGY_ML_03/README.md

 # PRODIGY_ML_03

 ## Project Overview
-This project involves implementing a machine learning model for image classification.
+This project involves implementing a machine-learning model for image classification.
 The model categorizes images in a phone gallery into different sections, such as identifying pictures of various people.

 ## Directory Structure
 - `data/`: Contains training and test datasets.